nikolaizombie1/Rust-Programs/README.md

 # rplexformatter

 ## Description
-This tool allows you to batch rename files into a format recognized by Plex Media Server.I
+This tool allows you to batch rename files into a format recognized by Plex Media Server.

 ## Instalation
 - Go to the [releases](https://github.com/nikolaizombie1/rplexformatter/releases) and download the latest release.